SchweizerischeBundesbahnen/scion-workbench/docs/site/howto/how-to-open-dialog.md

 ```

 ### How to Size the Dialog
-The dialog handle can be used to specify a preferred size, displaying scrollbar(s) if the component overflows.
-If no size is specified, the dialog has the size of the component.
+By default, the dialog adapts its size to the component size.
+Configure size constraints using the `WorkbenchDialog` handle.

 ```ts
 import {inject} from '@angular/core';